leejimin-gist/gistpsp.github.io/index.md

 ---
 layout: page
 title: TEAM 4
-subtitle: Welcome to Our Website!
+subtitle: Welcome to Our Website
 cover-img: /assets/img/c2_img.jpg
 ---

 <br/>

-## About me
+## About
 **We** are  **EECS Students** in GIST.